Yashtadi/PlantHub/README.md

     -Order

 11. Added a few more files but i am yet to understand them , will add info about them here once i do understand them

+12. now i am adding backend controllers

+# What are controllers?
+Okay so controllers are basically functions or blocks of codes which are imported in the routes folder and used there to write code for routes.

+# Now what are routes?
+Routes are basically a code block which deals with a client server interaction, so in the routes folder there will be different routes which will use controllers , whose codes will be in the controller folder.
+Read the codes of the Routes and controller folders for better understanding.

+# Wait there is more:
+These routes are again used in another folder called "server.js" , we will understand this further.
+But server.js is the folder where we setup our backend server, how it starts , what response it gives to which request.
+So there are something called API's and the most famous one is the RESTFUL API which uses the HTTP methods(GET , POST , PUT , DELETE).

+So now when a user clicks on a plant and wants to see its information, it is a GET request which comes to the server , the server uses routes imported from the routes folder to handle these request , performs operations/interacts with the datbase using controllers inside that particular route and then the route gives a response.
+We will see more about this later.